yuan-kuan/yuan-kuan.github.io/index.md

 1. Tell me who you are.
 2. How is your working style and how would you adapt to the style I mentioned above?
 3. Do you like any of these?
 Why and why not?
-4. A link to your GitHub or GitLab or any public (or private) repositories that contain your frontend projects and/or contributions.
+4. A link to your GitHub or GitLab or any public (or private) repositories that contain your front-end projects and/or contributions.

-**Number 4 is crucial**. **Git and the ability to build an app** is our requirements to work here.
+**Number 4 is crucial**. **Git and the ability to build an app** are our requirements to work here.
 If you need time to push or create a project, you can ping me with an email first and send me the links when you're done.
-Exposing your projects is a good thing to do, even you end up not wanting this job.
+Exposing your projects is a good thing to do, even if you end up not wanting this job.

 Send it to [kuan@hey.com](mailto:kuan@hey.com).
 I will get back to you very quickly.
 Please expect a couple of email exchanges before we start the first project.